stanleymbogholi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adding execute permission to the owner and the group owner
+Adding execution permission to the owner, goup and other users